unclefresh/SWH/README.md

 # Solve World Hunger (SWH) Project

 ## Overview
-This project is designed to simulate solving world hunger by feeding a random number of people each time a page is reloaded.
+This project is a DevOps test designed to simulate solving world hunger by feeding a random number of people each time an endpoint is reloaded.
 It uses Docker to deploy various services, including a Flask app, Prometheus for monitoring, and Grafana for visualizing the data.

 ## Requirements
 - Docker (installed locally)